Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

 - With the last bone in the chain selected, add a :doc:`Spline IK </animation/constraints/tracking/spline_ik>` Constraint from the Bone Constraints tab in the Properties Editor.
-- Set the 'Chain Length' setting to the number of bones in the chain (starting from and including the selected bone) that should be influenced by the curve.
+- Set the *Chain Length* setting to the number of bones in the chain (starting from and including the selected bone) that should be influenced by the curve.
-- Finally, set the 'Target' field to the curve that should control the curve.
+- Finally, set the *Target* field to the curve that should control the curve.

 Congratulations, the bone chain is now controlled by the curve.